3.5 Chance and variation in the response

-Natural variation makes the influence of the explanatory variable (which we are wanting to study) hard to detect, so minimizing chance variation is important.
-Minimise the amount of the chance variation, requires using good design principles, and measuring as many other extraneous variables that may explain variation in the response variable as is reasonable.
+Natural variation makes the influence of the explanatory variable (which we are wanting to study) hard to detect, so minimising chance variation is important.
+Minimising the amount of the chance variation, requires using good design principles, and measuring as many other extraneous variables that may explain variation in the response variable as is reasonable.

 Chance can impact the values of the response variable in different ways: each individual can produce different values of the response variable each time the individual repeats the study (within-individuals variation); each individual in the study can produce different values of the response variable compared to other individuals (between-individuals variation):

 - To estimate the amount of variation within individuals: Many observations are needed from each unit of analysis (individual).

 - To estimate amount of variation between individuals: Many units of analysis (individuals) are needed.